-MDM solutions provide specific features that enable corporate data to be managed at a granular level so it doesn't leak out to users' personal apps and cloud services.
+MDM solutions provide specific features that enable corporate data to be managed at a granular level so that it doesn't leak out to users' personal apps and cloud services.

-- Managed open in.
-Managed open in uses a set of restrictions that prevent attachments or documents from managed sources from being opened in unmanaged destinations, and vice versa.
-For example, you can prevent a confidential email attachment in your organisation's managed email account from being opened in any user's personal apps.
+- Managed Open In.
+Open In management uses a set of restrictions that prevent attachments or documents from managed sources from being opened in unmanaged destinations, and vice versa.
+For example, you can prevent a confidential email attachment in your organization's managed mail account from being opened in any user's personal apps.
 Only apps installed and managed by MDM can open this work document.
 The user's unmanaged personal apps don't appear in the list of apps available to open the attachment.
-In addition to managed apps, accounts, books and domains, several extensions respect Managed open in restrictions. - Single App Mode.
+In addition to managed apps, accounts, books, and domains, several extensions respect managed Open In restrictions. - Single App Mode.
 This setting will limit the iOS or iPadOS device to a single app and is ideal for kiosks or single-purpose devices, such as a retail point of sale or hospital check-in device.
 Developers can also enable this functionality within their apps to allow apps to enter and exit Single App Mode autonomously. - Prevent backup.
 This restriction prevents managed apps from backing up data to iCloud or a computer.
 Disallowing backup prevents managed app data from being recovered if the app is removed via MDM but later reinstalled by the user.